ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study
 It is common to repeat code that is already writen.
 This is done with loops.
 One of the ways that this is done is with the [forever loops.]{https://makecode.microbit.org/reference/basic/forever}
-The encapsulation of code within the function is repeated unless a button action has taken over the processor.
+The encapsulation of code within the function is repeated unless a button action has taken over the processor. basic.forever(function()
+{
+// repeated code
+}
+)
+is equvalent to
+while(true)
+{
+// repeated code
+}
+The only differnce is the function is taken in as a variable.
+This makes basic.forever a first class function.

 There are three ways to display the 5x5 led matrix expicity.
  One of which is [Show LEDs]{https://makecode.microbit.org/reference/basic/show-leds}